bullying

 Spanish

-Word bully is considered uncommon in modern English.
+Word bullying is considered rare in modern English.

 Definitions